 Coastal Gas Link is part of a recently-approved $40 billion LNG Canada project which is the single largest private sector investment in Canadian history.
-The Malaysian company Petronas, which abandoned its own Pacific NorthWest LNG project when faced with First Nations opposition (link to victories page), has a 25% stake in LNG Canada.
+The Malaysian company Petronas, which abandoned its own Pacific NorthWest LNG project when faced with First Nations opposition, has a 25% stake in LNG Canada.

 According to the Pembina Institute, LNG Canada’s carbon footprint would be 8.6 million tonnes (Mt) by 2030, making it impossible to achieve even the targets mandated BC’s recently-weakened climate legislation.
 Another concern is the process of hydraulic fracturing (fracking) used to obtain the gas, which pollutes groundwater and causes large amounts of methane to escape into the atmosphere, which has a serious impact on our climate and public health.
 The pipeline will cross hundreds of salmon-bearing streams, terminating in an LNG liquefaction and export facility in the Skeena River estuary.

 Read the statement of claim of Likhts’amisyu clan: https://raventrust.com/wp-content/uploads/2020/02/Likhtsamisyu-SoC-Feb-10-2020-signed-1.pdf